Page last updated Monday, November 13.

 International Travel for Non-US Citizens or Permanent Residents

-If you are a citizen of one of the listed banned countries, and you have a valid visa upon entering the US, you should not be denied entry.
-We recommend you to provide your information to both us and the NYU Immigrant Defense Initiative by filling out this international travel form if you decide to travel for any reason.
+If you are a citizen of one of the listed banned countries, we recommend you to provide your information to both us and the NYU Immigrant Defense Initiative by filling out this international travel form if you decide to travel for any reason.
 If you do not have a valid visa, we advise you to not travel at this time.
 If you still intend to travel, please consult with the NYU Immigrant Defense Initiative before doing so.

-If you have dual citizenship of one of the listed banned countries (for example, Canada and Syria), we advise that if you travel, plan to enter the US with your documents from the country not included on the list (for example, Canada).
+If you have dual citizenship of one of the listed banned countries, we advise that if you travel, plan to enter the US with your documents from the country not included on the list.
 Please note that you will likely face extra scrutiny.
 We would also recommend you to provide your information to both us and the NYU Immigrant Defense Initiative by filling out this international travel form.

 If you are from a country you are concerned may be included on this order in the future, you may want to contact an immigration attorney if you do plan to travel.
 We would also recommend you to provide your information to both us and the NYU Immigrant Defense Initiative by filling out this international travel form.